Invisalign and Insurance: Is Your Smile Covered?

 Medicare Advantage (Part C)

 Many Medicare Advantage Plans offer dental coverage and some offer additional orthodontics coverage.
-Medicare Advantage is a health insurance program that combines Medicare Part A (hospital insurance), Part B (medical insurance), and usually Part D (prescription drug coverage) of Medicare.
+Medicare Advantage is a health insurance program that combines Medicare Part A (hospital insurance), Part B (medical insurance), and usually Part D (prescription drug coverage) parts of Medicare.
 The average premium for Medicare Advantage in 2022 is $19 per month.

 Invisalign Cost vs. Traditional Metal Braces